Ultimate 2 Weeks Japan Itinerary:

 How to Get There

 The biggest international airports in Japan are in Tokyo and Osaka.
 There are two airports in Tokyo, Haneda airport (airport code HND) and Narita airport (airport code NRT).
 Use airport code TYO to search for both Tokyo airports at once.
-Haneda airport is much closer to the city center so it is cheaper and faster to travel between Haneda airport and the city center.
+Haneda airport is much closer to the city center.
+Which makes it cheaper and faster to travel between Haneda airport and the city center.

 The international airport near Osaka is the Kansai International Airport (airport code KIX).
-The Kansai International Airport serves both the Osaka and Kyoto areas, and is easily connected by public transportation to both cities.
+The Kansai International Airport serves both the Osaka and Kyoto areas.
+It is easily connected by public transportation to both cities.
+The smaller airport in Osaka is Itami International Airport (airport code ITM).
+Though it’s smaller, you may be able to find some flight deals there if you book a connecting flight.
 There are fewer direct flights to Kansai International Airport from the United States.
 Especially if you want to fly one of the Japanese airlines (ANA or JAL) to Japan, your best bet for a direct flight is to fly into Tokyo.

 Where to Stay

 For this 2 weeks Japan itinerary, you will be staying 3 nights in Tokyo, 2 nights in Hakone, 4 nights in Kanazawa, 2 nights in Hiroshima, and 3 nights in Kyoto.
-Though we prefer apartment or home rentals when we travel, in Japan we mostly opted for hotels for the extra convenience that comes from having front desk staff.
-English is still not widely spoken in Japan, so it was helpful to have front desk staff who do speak English who could assist with making reservations or help with directions.
+Though we usually prefer home rentals when we travel, in Japan we mostly opted for hotels.
+This was because of the extra convenience that comes from having front desk staff.
+English is still not widely spoken in Japan.
+So it was helpful to have front desk staff who do speak English who could assist with making reservations or help with directions.
+I also recommend joining local food tours in each city if you’re not comfortable ordering food on your own, because most menus will be entirely in Japanese.

 Check out my posts on where to stay in Tokyo, Hakone, and Kanazawa and where to stay in Hiroshima and Kyoto for all the details on the most convenient areas to stay in each city for this Japan itinerary.
-I’ve narrowed down our top picks for hotel recommendations in each city so you don’t have to sift through the thousands of hotels available.
+I’ve narrowed down our top picks for hotel recommendations in each city!

 How to Get Around